IKnowWhoo/Cross-Modal-MLLM-Fine-Tuning-for-EMU-Condition-Monitoring/Running record/README.md

-Running log for semantic segmentation and anomaly detection.
+Running log for unit segmentation and anomaly detection.